gemssingaporestudentcouncil/innovationweek2020/index.md

 [Sign up here.](https://docs.google.com/forms/d/e/1FAIpQLSeroeWH1fbBWxvWOZFvRPv8sg3Oe9iPOX8xo5UMv3yM0040Hw/viewform)

-### Hacker 254's Puzzle

-Ever heard of Cicada 3301?
-Well we invite you to take on a similar digital quest this Innovation Week.
-Can you solve Hacker 254's puzzle or will you fumble at the first step?

-More Details to Come.

 ### The Team

 This year's Innovation Week is being fully organized by the students of student council.